gabrielkoehl/psTerminalPerfCounter/src/psTerminalPerCounter/docs/en-US/Building_Custom_ConfigurationSets.md

 - Understanding of Windows Performance Counters
 - Access to `Get-tpcPerformanceCounterInfo` for discovering counter IDs

-## Configuration File Structure
+## Counter Configuration Files (Single Server)

-Configuration files must:
+Counter configuration files must:

 - Be named with the prefix `tpc_` (e.g., `tpc_CustomMonitor.json`)
 - Follow the JSON schema defined in `psTerminalPerfCounter\Config\schema_config.json`
 - Be placed in a configured configuration path (see `Get-tpcConfigPaths` and `Add-tpcConfigPath`)